 This chamber will come with us all the way to Base Camp and back.
-And while we hope that none of us need it, it’s reassuring that not only do we have this with us, but that the team look proficient and confident in its use.
+And while we hope that none of us need it, it’s reassuring that not only do we have this with us but that the team looks proficient and confident in its use.

 It’s been a relatively easy day of trekking – certainly easier than the killer steps we encountered at the end of the day when we came up from Monjo to Namche.
 Tomorrow we’re heading from here in Phortse Tenga to Dhole.